slowernews/wisdom-tldr/chapters/chapter_3_action.md

 - Inertia is why a car does not stop the moment the brakes are applied.
 -->

 > *"However beautiful the strategy, you should occasionally look at the results."
 -- Winston Churchill*

 > *"At Berkshire there has never been a master plan.
 Anyone who wanted to do it, we fired because it takes on a life of its own and doesn’t cover new reality.
 We want people taking into account new information"
 -- Charlie Munger*

 > *"Life is more like tetris than chess."
 -- Tor Blair*

 Plans are not static.

 Switch strategies a few times to get where you want to go.
 If problems shift faster than your rate of adaptation you loose.

 > *"I am a man of fixed and unbending principles, the first of which is to be flexible at all times."
 -- Everett Dirksen*

 > *"One should not be too straightforward.
 Go & see the forest.
 The straight trees are cut down, the crooked ones are left standing."
 -- Kautilya*

 > *"The most important thing to do if you find yourself in a hole is to stop digging."
 -- Warren Buffett*

 > *"The directions to get you anywhere include a few turns:
 Sometimes you need to say YES to everything and be open to growth;
 Sometimes you need to say NO to everything and focus.
-It’s scary to make those direction choices but fear is a great road sign.'
+It’s scary to make those direction choices but fear is a great road sign."
 -- Derek Sivers (paraphrased)*

 > *"What got you here won't get you there."
 -- Marshall Goldsmith*

 > *"Whatever space and time mean, place and occasion mean more."
 -- Aldo van Eyck*

 Listen to predict a collapse.

 > *"When things break, it’s not the actual breaking that prevents them from getting back together again.
 It’s because a little piece gets lost - the two remaining ends couldn't fit together even if they wanted to.
 The whole shape has changed."
 -- John Green*

 Adapt instead of reacting.
 An opportunity is taking an unwanted job.

 > *"When the winds of change blow, some people build walls while others build windmills."
 -- Chinese proverb*

 > *"If I don’t have red, I use blue."
 -- Pablo Picasso*

 ### How to change?

 > *"It is much easier to change how you think by changing your behavior, than it is to change your behavior by changing how you think.
 Act out the change you seek."
 -- Kevin Kelly*

 There are limits on change.
 Willpower is finite and change requires attention.
 However, small changes in a complex system can cause large changes.

 > *"Preach the need for change, but never reform too much at once."
 -- Robert Greene (45th law of power)*

 > *"The reasonable man adapts himself to the world: the unreasonable one persists in trying to adapt the world to himself.
 Therefore all progress depends on the unreasonable man."
 -- George Bernard Shaw*